JNRowe/vim-configs/dein.rst

 :config: :doc:`localcfg/plugin_securemodelines`

-This lightens the load of dealing with people who can’t follow :ref:`coding standards <editorconfig-plugin>` without allowing them free access to your :command:`vim` session.
+This lightens the load of dealing with people who can’t follow :ref:`coding standards <editorconfig-plugin>` without allowing them free access to your |vim|
+session.

 ::